jonknoxdotcom/shalist/README.md

 # shalist
 SHA256 file manager *WIP*

-Tool for handing assets in a verifiable manner as part of a broader security process.
+Tool for handing assets in a verifiable manner as part of a broader management strategy.
+Can be used to de-clutter filespaces, and - as part of a security process - be used to check for sensitive data spillage.

 This is the WIP version before integration with cobra.